umbertoplatini/uplatini.github.io/research.md

 ### Work in progress

-**"The Political Economy of Endogenous Crises"** \\
+**"The Political Economy of Endogenous Crises"**

-**"Violent Strikes and Political Representation: a study on the complementarities of political representation and labour strikes in the French Third Republic" – With Massimo Morelli, Andrea Ariu and Mara Squicciarrini**
+**"Violent Strikes and Political Representation: a study on the complementarities of political representation and labour strikes in the French Third Republic"** (With Massimo Morelli, Andrea Ariu and Mara Squicciarrini)